sportokalidis/Parallel-Implementation-Reverse-Cuthill-Mckee-Algorithm/README.md

 # Parallel-Implementation-Reverse-Cuthill-Mckee-Algorithm

 ## Description
-This GitHub project focuses on parallelizing the Reverse Cuthill-McKee algorithm for efficient graph reordering.
+This project focuses on parallelizing the Reverse Cuthill-McKee algorithm for efficient graph reordering.

 <br>